vitlinda/scafi-loci-experiments/README.md

 ## How to run the experiments

+The experiments can  be found in the package `it.unibo.loci.scafi.experiments`

 ### [1 - Dynamic connections](https://github.com/vitlinda/scafi-loci-experiments/tree/main/src/main/scala/it/unibo/loci/scafi/experiments/dynamiconnections)
 The goal of the experiment is to show a system that runs several examples of aggregate programs using ScaFi's constructs on a set of nodes connected via ScalaLoci.